tokenring-ai/websearch/README.md

 - No built-in result deduplication or similarity filtering
 - Binary/non-text content not supported in page fetch operations
 - Requires concrete provider implementations for actual functionality
+- Country and language options depend on provider support

 ## Examples